Updated: Sep 16

 I'd love to hear if you're trying to make science fun for your little ones too.

-Little STEAMers classes for 2-5 year olds run every with a focus on topics from science, technology, engineering, arts and maths.
+Little STEAMers classes for 2-5 year olds run every with a focus on topics from science, technology, engineering, arts and maths and you can try your first class FREE.

 Inventors & Makers is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to products in the Amazon store.